ZaidHassan96/vitalfit/README.md

 - **Booking System**: Members can view and book available classes, with real-time updates.
 - **Responsive Filters**: Filter classes by type, date, and trainer for a personalized experience.
 - **Responsive Design**: Smooth UI experience across all screen sizes.

-- **Google Calendar** Users can opt to add a booking to their Google Calendar..
+- **Google Calendar** Users can opt to add a booking to their Google Calendar.

+## Prerequisites

+- Node.js: Version 18.x or 20.x.
+- npm versions 9.6.7 and 10.2.3.
+- Firebase account

 ## Installation